 The Sulfur deficiency is caused due to less availability of sulfates in soil.
 In soil, there will be approximately 1/8 Sulfur to nitrogen ratio.
 If an organic matter is present in the soil, it has about 80% nitrogen and 10% Sulfur.
-Just as the nitrogen is absorbed into plants in the form of nitrates, the Sulfur is absorbed in the form of sulfates.
+Just as the nitrogen is absorbed into plants in the form of nitrates, the Sulfur is absorbed in sulfates.

 But compared to nitrates, sulfates have low mobility from older regions to younger regions in the plants;

 Therefore, the chances of sulfur deficiency are observed in the younger leaves of the plants.

 Sulfur levels in the soil are influenced in different ways like

 1. Availability of Sulfur

 2. Soil Plowing.

 Plowing causes mixing up of soil, such that Sulfur moves into the deeper levels.
-The sulfates are absorbed by only the seminal roots that are present on the top layer of soil; Hence, if the sulfur is deficient in the upper layers, it leads to a decrease in the availability of Sulfur near growing regions.
-So plowing soil should be done with care avoiding to go into deeper layers.
+The sulfates are absorbed by only the seminal roots present on the top layer of soil; Hence, if the sulfur is deficient in the upper layers, it decreases the availability of Sulfur near growing regions.
+So plowing soil should be done with care, avoiding going into deeper layers.

 3. Organic matter content.

 4. Microorganism availability

 The micro-organisms in the soil convert the elemental sulfur into sulfates, which are easily absorbed by roots.
 However, in low sulfur levels, these microbes use up this sulfur, leading to further sulfur deficiency.

 The temperature in the soil affects microbial activity.
 Since microbes convert sulfur to sulfates, the optimum temperature is required for the maximal activity of microorganisms.
 If the temperature is too high or too low, the microbial activity will be low, leading to sulfur deficiency.

 6. Harvesting time

-This is a general case where the sulfur is removed of the filed with corn harvesting.
+This is a general case where the sulfur is removed from the field with corn harvesting.
 During growth, crops stores some amount of sulfur in them.
 During harvest, this gets removed from the soil.
 Thus deficiency arises as those harvested crops taking away some of the sulfur doesn’t reach back to the soil.